-If you are planning a trip here then my two week road trip itinerary through the Canadian Rockies spends a decent amount of time in Jasper and will help you plan your Canadian adventure.
-If you're not coming here on a road trip but solely for photography, my advice would be to get away from the crowds by getting to the locations early and visiting in the shoulder season, with September being my favourite month.
+If you are planning a holiday in Canada consider following my two-week road trip itinerary through the Canadian Rockies.
+It spends a decent amount of time in Jasper and will help you plan your Canadian adventure.

 1. Pyramid Lake & Island

-A short drive from the centre of Jasper, Pyramid Lake is great for a picnic, a paddle, an afternoon stroll or some early morning photography.
 This is a perfect sunrise spot.
-It offers great views of the adjacent Pyramid mountain which is one of the most prominent eastern facing topographical features of the area.
-The most popular view is along the walkway to the Pyramid Island.
+It offers great views of the adjacent Pyramid Mountain which is one of the most prominent eastern-facing topographical features of the area.
+The most popular view is along the walkway to Pyramid Island.

 2. Spirit Island and Maligne Lake

 The most iconic spot in Jasper National Park has to be Spirit Island.
 Unlike Pyramid Island, Spirit Island requires a bit of planning to get to especially if you want to photograph it at sunrise or sunset.

 There is a boat cruise, that runs multiple times throughout the day, but it operates outside of the ideal photography hours.

 If you want the right conditions you may have to canoe 26 kilometres, like I did, and stay at the nearby Fisherman’s Bay campground overnight.
 Fortunately for me, all the hard work paid off and I was treated to this unbelievable sunrise.